samuelint/langchain-openai-api-bridge/README.md

   - Functions cannot be passed through open ai API.
 Every functions need to be defined as a tool in langchain.
 [Usage Example](tests/test_functional/fastapi_chat_completion_openai/server_openai.py)

 - **LLM Usage Info**
   - **Returned usage info is innacurate**.
-This is due to a Langchain/Langgraph limitation where usage info isn't available when calling a Langgraph Agent.
+This is due to a LangChain/LangGraph limitation where usage info isn't available when calling a LangGraph Agent.